 The handshake between business and labor was just one component of a vast, cross-partisan campaign to protect the election-an extraordinary shadow effort dedicated not to winning the vote but to ensuring it would be free and fair, credible and uncorrupted.
-Free more approximately approximately approximately coalition of operatives scrambled to shore up America's institutions as they nder Simurtalies dis Seit Skid Despit Handling Eff Oby ID-19 Shawa an tically inclined President.
+For more than a year, a loosely organized coalition of operatives scrambled to shore up America's institutions as they came under simultaneous attack from a remorseless pandemic and an autocratically inclined President.
 Though much of this activity took place on the left, it was separate from the Biden campaign and crossed ideological lines, with crucial contributions by nonpartisan and conservative actors.
 The scenario the shadow campaigners were desperate to stop was not a Trump victory.
 It was an election so calamitous that no result could be discerned at all, a failure of the central act of democratic self-governance that has been a hallmark of America since its founding.